 Without the systematic approach offered by a dedicated program, companies can lose out on employees’ receptiveness or may lose touch with the objective.
 It is quite common that compliance training is only part of onboarding and then put on the sidelines.
 This does not reinforce the right ideals needed to function optimally in today’s environment.

 Traditionally, compliance issues or any other for that matter are handled by an HR team.
 While this can work, staying completely compliant requires active feedback across the board.
 A compliance program, through the committee and internal controls, enables this manner of reporting.
 Internally, within an organization, it enables the use of reporting hotlines to raise compliance issues.
+Besides this, a compliance management system will have provisions to allow for anonymous reporting, which cultivates a culture of non-intimidation.
+Traditional approaches may not offer this and employees are less likely to engage in effective reporting if they fear for their jobs.

 Continuous monitoring is a key part of most compliance programs and companies benefit from it immensely.
 It is a critical part of risk assessment as it helps with the timely discovery of posing risks.
 Moreover, regular audits are part of the protocol.
 These improve the existing internal controls and facilitate accountability among employees.
+As such, through this element of the compliance program, companies not only address their need for risk management but can subsequently improve on their existing systems.

 Without a compliance program, the risk of engaging in misconduct is far too high.
 There is a hefty price for noncompliance including reputational damage and call for regulatory scrutiny.
 To avoid such negative implications and to formalize a winning compliance program, partner with VComply.